Most recently updated on December 25, 2023

 There’s also the Yellowstone Lake with a surface area of 132 square miles.
 It’s one of the largest high-elevation lakes in North America.
 The lake sits mostly in the Yellowstone Caldera, which is still active and one of the largest super volcanoes in North America.

 The park also contains the Grand Canyon of the Yellowstone.
 The cavern is 20 miles long from Upper Falls to Tower Falls to Lower Falls.
 The canyon was formed 640,000 years ago when a volcanic eruption emptied out a large underground chamber of magma.
 The canyon has changed over time as rock and sediment have filled in and rivers have carved it out.

 There’s also Mammoth Hot Springs, a limestone formation that looks like a cave turned inside out.

-The park has 386 permanent employees with 3,200 working for concessionaires during the peak summer months during a typical year.
+The park has 308 permanent year-round employees.
+That total rises to 750 during the summer.
+There’s also 3,200 people working for concessionaires during the peak summer months during a typical year.

 If you want to spend the night here, there’s the Old Faithful Inn, one of the few log hotels left in the United States.
 It’s one of a number of lodges and cabins inside the park.

 We can’t stay long as there is a lot ahead on our itinerary today.